-The susceptibility of the Fort Shafter water system to contamination has been evaluated under the Hawaii Source Water Assessment Program.
+The susceptibility of the Schofield Barracks Water System to contamination has been evaluated under the Hawaii Source Water Assessment Program.
 The results of the Assessment, dated March 2004, are available for review by contacting the Directorate of Public Works, Environmental Division, at (808) 656-3107.

-In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of specific contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for the contaminants in bottled water, which must provide the same protection for public health as tap water.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of specific contaminants in water provided by public water systems.
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health as tap water.
+The following pages will describe the contaminants and the results of the drinking water sampling that occurred in 2022.